How To Build An Outdoor Dining Table From Pallet Wood

-In this video, we show you how to build an outdoor dining table out of reclaimed pallet wood.
+In this video, I'll show you how to build an outdoor dining table out of reclaimed pallet wood.
 The best part about this project was that the wood was all free!
-The only items I had to purchase were more deck screws and the spar urethane I’ll be using for the finish.
+The only items I had to purchase were more deck screws and the spar urethane I'll be using for the finish.

 Tools used in this project:

 (Note: most of the links below are Amazon affiliate links which help support Crafted)

 - Dewalt 20V Max Impact Driver

 - FastCap Best Fence 3 Miter Saw Stand

 - 2x4, 72" (x3)